tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   </mrow>
 </math>

-<sup markdown="1">If you are a math/ML/CV/other nerd -- you may point out that that kernel has not been flipped, so this is, in fact, a *cross correlation* and not a convolution.
+<sup markdown="1">If you are a math/ML/CV/other nerd -- you may point out that that kernel has not been flipped, so this is, in fact, a *cross-correlation* and not a convolution.
 You are correct.
 However, we will be using symmetrical kernels, so correlation and convolution coincide.</sup>

 The numbers *1*--*9* are simply variables.
-One replaces them with actual kernel weightings.
-With the theory out the way, it's time to program your own image kernels so that you can experiment different weight combinations.
+With the theory out the way, it's time to program your own image kernels so that you can experiment with different combinations of weightings.

 ### Roll Your Own Image Kernel

 Create a new sketch and save it as "image_kernels".

-Download this image of a Kuba poeple's *Mwaash aMbooy mask* and place it your sketch's "data" sub-directory:
+Download this image of a Kuba people's *Mwaash aMbooy mask* and place it your sketch's "data" sub-directory:

 <a href="{{ site.url }}/img/pitl06/wikimedia-backup/mwaash-ambooy-grey.png" download>mwaash-ambooy-grey.png</a>